Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

-\item We apply the proposed methodology to the problem of optimal replenishment decisions of a retailer with a network of warehouses and retail stores.
-Focusing on settings where analytical tractability is not guaranteed, we analyze and compare the performance of PARL under different supply chain network structures (multi-echelon distribution networks with and without dual-sourcing and with lost sales) and network sizes (single supplier and three retailers, to up to 20 heterogeneous retailers with multiple intermediary warehouses).
-We find that PARL is competitive, and in some cases outperforms, state of the art methods (14.6\% improvement on average across different settings studied in this paper).
-Our numerical experiments provide a comprehensive benchmark results in these settings using different RL algorithms (SAC, TD3, PPO and A2C), as well as commonly used heuristics in various supply chain settings (specifically, base stock policies on an edge and on a serial path).
-We also perform additional numerical experiments to analyze the structure of the learned RL based replenishment policies and find that (i) in a simpler back-order setting, the RL policy is near optimal as it also learns an order up-to-policy and (ii) in the other more complex settings, the higher profitability is on account of improved cost management across the supply chain network.
+We make the following contributions through this work: \begin{itemize} \item We present a policy iteration algorithm for dynamic programming problems with large action spaces and underlying stochastic dynamics, which we call Programmable Actor Reinforcement Learning (PARL).
+In our framework, the value-to-go is represented as the sum of immediate reward and future discounted rewards.
+The future discounted rewards are approximated with a neural network (NN) that is fitted by generating value-to-go rewards from Monte Carlo simulations.
+We then represent the NN and the immediate reward as an integer program, which is used to optimize the per-step action.
+As the approximation improves, so does the per-step action, ensuring that the learned policy eventually converges to the unknown optimal policy.
+This approach overcomes the challenges of enumeration and allows for easy implementation of known contextual state-dependent constraints. \item We apply the proposed methodology to the problem of optimal replenishment decisions for a retailer with a representative network of warehouses and retail stores.
+Focusing on settings where analytical tractability is not guaranteed, we analyze and compare the performance of PARL under different supply chain network structures (multi-echelon distribution networks with and without dual-sourcing, and with lost sales) and network sizes (from a single supplier and three retailers, to up to 20 heterogeneous retailers with multiple intermediary warehouses).
+We find that PARL is competitive, and in some cases outperforms, state-of-the-art methods, showing a 14.7\% improvement on average across different complex settings studied in this paper.
+Our numerical experiments provide comprehensive benchmark results in these settings using different RL algorithms (SAC, TD3, PPO, and A2C), as well as commonly used heuristics in various supply chain settings (specifically, base stock policies on an edge and on a serial path).
+We also perform additional numerical experiments to analyze the structure of the learned RL-based replenishment policies and find that (i) in a simpler back-order setting, the RL policy is near optimal as it also learns an order-up-to policy and (ii) in more complex settings, higher profitability is due to improved cost management across the supply chain network.
+Finally, in settings where near-optimal inventory heuristics are known (lost sales setting of \citealt{zipkin2008old}, \citealt{xin2021understanding}, \citealt{gijsbrechts2018can}), similar to previous studies, we find that the DRL methods are able to learn near-optimal heuristics.